artsy/artsy.github.io/source/_posts/2013-02-09-data-corruption-and-concurrent-updates-to-embedded-objects-with-mongoid.markdown

 ### Null Record Corruption

-A similar scenario can be played by pulling both image records out of the emedded collection and making a positional update.
+A similar scenario can be played by pulling both image records out of the embedded collection and making a positional update.
 This will create a `null` record.

 ```ruby
 artwork.images << image2